Unlocked (Alexandra Stan album): Composition and reception

 All the lyrics on Unlocked are in English, except for some French verses in "Vanilla Chocolat" and a couple of lines of Spanish in "We Wanna".
 None are in Stan's native Romanian, though Hitfire suggested that her accent is strong enough that "Thanks for Leaving", a ballad written in the aftermath of Stan's violent breakup with Prodan, would have sounded better in Romanian.
-The songs are a mixture of dance, techno, pop, and R&B, with influences varying from J-pop ("Cherry Pop") and Bhangra ("Kiss Me Goodbye") to house ("Dance").
+The songs are a mixture of dance, techno, pop, and R&B, with influences varying from J-pop ("Cherry Pop") to house ("Dance").
 A saxophone sound similar to that on "Mr. Saxobeat" (2011) is used on "Dance".
-An Everything Express reviewer felt that Stan was either influenced by, or deliberately imitating, the music of Britney Spears, Rihanna and Sia, identifying in particular "Happy" and "Little Lies", which borrows a chorus from Fleetwood Mac's 1987 single of the same name, as sounding like material from Spears' catalog.
 The songs on the album touch on themes such as freedom and new beginnings.

 Several reviews found the music danceable but criticized the songs for lacking originality.
 Hitfire described "Vanilla Chocolat" as catchy, but found the lyrics meaningless and the track unremarkable.
 Pure Charts described "We Wanna" as "nothing new," and another Hitfire editor felt that "Dance", while better than the earlier singles from Unlocked, was unoriginal.
 "Thanks for Leaving" drew some positive comments and was described as a "grown up breakup ballad" and "a nice pop ballad, not too dramatic", with further praise for Stan's vocals and the song's message.
-Everything Express thought that "Cherry Pop" had a weak chorus and poor-quality backing track; the reviewer also felt "Celebrate" was ruined by the backing vocals, and "Dance" had weak lyrics.
-They were more positive about "Give Me Your Everything", which "reminds us [she] can actually sing," and described "Set Me Free" as a "mid tempo power ballad, possibly the best song on the album," but recommended skipping the remixes on the deluxe edition of Unlocked.
 RnB Junk's review was more favorable, describing the album as a major evolution in Stan's style beyond straightforward dance songs, and recommending "Thanks for Leaving", "Unlocked", "Set Me Free" and "Give Me Your Everything" as the highlights of the record.
 In a retrospective review from 2019, the publication called the album "underrated"; writer Jan Bran noted that while Unlocked had its highs and lows, it is worthy to be listened to in full, advising readers not to snub it.